Planning-Driven Programming: A Large Language Model Programming Workflow: Experiments

 \section{Experiments}

 \textbf{Benchmarks}.
-We evaluate LPW and SLPW on the well-established text-to-code benchmarks HumanEval, MBPP, HumanEval-ET, and MBPP-ET, where the given context outlines the intended functionality of the program to be synthesized.
-HumanEval-ET and MBPP-ET introduce approximately 100 additional hidden tests, covering numerous edge cases for each problem in HumanEval and MBPP, thus being regarded as more reliable benchmarks for code evaluation ~\citep{dong2023codescore}.
+We first evaluate LPW on the well-established text-to-code benchmarks HumanEval, MBPP, HumanEval-ET, and MBPP-ET, where the given context outlines the intended functionality of the program to be synthesized.
+HumanEval-ET and MBPP-ET introduce approximately 100 additional hidden tests, covering numerous edge cases, for each problem in HumanEval and MBPP, thus being regarded as more reliable benchmarks ~\citep{dong2023codescore}.
 In HumanEval and HumanEval-ET, we treat the test cases described in the task description as visible tests, typically 2-5 per task.
 For MBPP, we consider its test set that contains 500 problems with 3 hidden tests per problem.
 We set the first hidden test as the visible test and treat the other two as hidden, consistent with studies \citep{chen2023teaching, zhong2024ldb, ni2023lever,shi2022natural}.
 MBPP-ET uses the same set of problems and visible tests for each problem as MBPP.

 \textbf{Experimental Setup}.
-We compare LPW and SLPW with the representative code generation approaches \textit{Self-Planning} (SP)~\citep{jiang2023self} , \textit{Self-Debugging (+Expl)} (SD) ~\citep{chen2023teaching} and \textit{Large Language Model Debugger} (LDB)~\citep{zhong2024ldb}.
-SP relies solely on the LLM-generated solution plan to produce the program solution in a single attempt without refinements.
+We compare LPW with the representative code generation approaches \textit{Self-Planning} (SP)~\citep{jiang2023self}, \textit{MapCoder} ~\citep{islam-etal-2024-mapcoder}, \textit{Self-Debugging (+Expl)} (SD) ~\citep{chen2023teaching}, and \textit{Large Language Model Debugger} (LDB)~\citep{zhong2024ldb}.
+SP relies solely on the LLM-generated solution plan to produce the program solution in a single effort without refinements.
+MapCoder, a multi-agent collaborative approach, generates multiple unverified plans and traverses them to produce and refine code based on the current plan.
 SD uses a \textit{rubber duck debugging} approach in LLMs, where LLMs are prompted to provide explanations of generated programs as feedback for debugging.
-LDB, a state-of-the-art LLM debugger, segments generated programs into blocks based on the control flow graph, which facilitates bug detection and the refinement of each program block using runtime execution information in LLMs.
-A detailed comparison between the baseline methods and our methods are summarized in Tables \ref{features_stratgies} and \ref{features_debuging} in the Appendix.
-We generate the seed programs with the same prompts and parameters introduced by \cite{chen2023teaching} for SD and LDB and label the performance of seed programs as Baseline.
-We note that SD and LDB only perform refinements on seed programs that fail the visible tests.
-We experiment with various LLMs with different parameter sizes, including GPT-3.5 (turbo-0125, $\geq$175B), Llama-3 (70B-Instruct), and Phi-3 (14B-Instruct) to evaluate performance and demonstrate that both LPW and SLPW are model-independent.
+LDB, a state-of-the-art LLM debugger, segments generated programs into blocks based on the control flow graph, which facilitates bug detection and the refinement of each program block using runtime information in LLMs.
+A detailed comparison of different methods is summarized in Appendix Table \ref{features_stratgies}.